-Prerequisites: Bus 222 or Mgmt 222 with a grade of C- or better, Acct 221, Econ 212, Math 210 or
+Prerequisites: Bus 222 or Mgmt 222 with a grade of C or better, Acct 221 with a grade of C or better, Econ 212 with a grade of C or better, Math 210 or

 BUS 371 - Principles of Finance

 This course examines financial decision making within the context of public corporations.
 The concepts of risk, rates of return, time value of money, valuation, and stewardship are utilized to analyze financial decisions involving capital budgeting and capital structure.
 The analysis of these decisions will include both financial and ethical considerations.
 CSCI 140 is highly recommended prior to this course.